clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 Besides receiving, parsing and sending message back and forth, Telegram Bots allow richer interactions with the user using keyboards.
 To prevent our user from *accidentally* `/kitty`-ing our live cat, we can prompt the user again to confirm this action.
 To do this, let's add an **Inline Keyboard** which we could use to prompt the user to confirm his/her action.

-With reference to the clause where `# TODO: Confirm User Action Using Keyboard` is at, replace everything under that with with the following:
+Find your way to `# TODO: Confirm User Action Using Keyboard` and then replace everything under that with with the following:

 ```python